-ADHD Diagnosis and Treatment Specialist in Fort Worth, TX and Addison, TX
+ADHD Diagnosis and Treatment Specialist in Fort Worth, San Antonio, & Addison TX

 ADHD is a genetic condition that afflicts many individuals.
 It can cause issues with school, work and socialization in both children and adults.
 Minor ADHD can be managed with lifestyle counselling and developing good habits, more severe symptoms can be treated with therapy and stimulants.
-Call us for more information.
-We have convenient locations to serve you in Fort Worth, TX and Addison, TX!
+Call us for more information or book a virtual consultation now.
+We have convenient locations to serve you in Fort Worth TX, San Antonio TX, and Addison TX.